Thaika Shuaib: Recognition

 On 7 May 1994, the 9th President of India, Shankar Dayal Sharma, presented Shuaib with the "National Award for Outstanding Arabic Scholar" – a first for a Tamil Muslim Islamic scholar.

 In 2013, Shuaib was listed for the first time in The 500 Most Influential Muslims by Georgetown University’s Prince Alwaleed Bin-Talal Center for Muslim-Christian Understanding and the Royal Islamic Strategic Studies Centre of Jordan.

 On 27 April 2016, the 7th President of Sri Lanka, Maithripala Sirisena, was the guest of honour at a function in Colombo, Sri Lanka, to felicitate Shuaib for his services rendered to Islam and for promotion of religious harmony.

 Death

-Shuaib passed away on Tuesday, 15 June 2021, corresponding to the Hijri date 3 Dhu'l Qa'dah 1442.
-The following day, in the presence of family, friends and disciples, his funeral prayer was led by his son Thaika Muhammad Sadaqah at the Arusiyya Tekke where he was laid to rest with his forefathers.
+Shuaib died on Tuesday, 15 June 2021, corresponding to the Hijri date 3 Dhu'l Qa'dah 1442.